carbon-starlight/sharelogs/README.md

 * More options for forum administrators: more ability to set sharing properties in URL parameters.
 * Server for getting temporal short URLs, termbin style.
 * Ability to password-protect contents of a short URL?
+* Sometimes huge binary blobs are encountered (core dumps?).
+Learn how to read.
+* Allow to insert custom instructions to read logs from arbitrary file to query.
+For software not utilising system-wide logging.